Is quantum mechanics creationism, and not science?: The case against wavefunctions

 One has to be very clear what wavefunctions are, and what they are not.
 They are not, as Schr\"odinger thought initially, physical objects in real space like electromagnetic fields.
 This seems sometimes confusing, because the formalism looks very similar to the formalism in Electrodynamics, in particular if the wavefunction is written as a function of location, like $\psi\left({\bf r}\right)$.
 There is a simple way to distinguish physical objects in space from mathematical objects, and the key question to differentiate is: Does this object contain energy?
 Every electromagnetic field contains energy, as does mass via the energy-mass relations.
 The wavefunction, by contrast, does not contain energy.
 Therefore it is not a physical object in space, but a mathematical object.
 This is very clear in the abstract formalism, where wavefunctions are objects in their own mathematical space, Hilbert space.

 There are two fundamental problems with wavefunctions.
-The first problem is widely recognized in the community, and it has refused to go away, despite years of hard work by a large number of theoretical physicist.
+The first problem is widely recognized in the community, and it has refused to go away, despite years of hard work by a large number of theoretical physicists.
 The second problem, which has not been recognized at all so far, is probably the much more important one.
 These two problems, combined, make wavefunctions not only contradictory entities, but elements of creationism.

 The first problem is called the measurement problem and considered by physicists who really think hard about their science one of the fundamental problems in modern physics.
 The publications and various attempts to solve it are well documented in the literature, and the number of articles trying to account for it probably goes into the thousands.
 The problem is due to the fact that in a measurement the wavefunction is thought to collapse to its measured state.
 While this can be stated, it cannot be described consistently in the mathematical framework of quantum mechanics.
 There is, fundamentally, neither a cause, nor a physical model which would describe how this happens.
 This problem has led to increasingly weirder speculations about the relationship between the act of measurement, and physical reality, the weirdest one probably the assumption that every measurement creates a new universe.
 Physicists of this persuasion no longer talk about reality or the universe, but a multiverse which, according to some estimates, contains about $10^{100}$ universes.
 For an engineer this would probably indicate that physicists have lost their mind and that they are hallucinating weirder and weirder theories to account for a problem that their science seems incapable of solving.
-But the problem can actually be turned on its head by two simple question: What if there is no collapse?
-How do I measure what I measure without a collapse?
-My colleague Thomas Pope and I have developed a model of spin measurements based on these two questions, and it turns out that the problem can be solved with two simple assumptions: (1) The electron is an extended object in space, and (2) a magnetic field rotates the spin of electrons, which turns out to be a vector field.
-The solution has recently been published and presented at various conferences in 2017 \cite{hofer2}.
-This solves the first problem, and it shows that not the wavefunctions, but the densities are the crucial physical variables leading to a solution.